-Make your radishes with butter even better!
+YES radish leaves are edible!
+Make your radishes and butter even better with this radish leaf butter recipe!
 Don't throw away those radish leaves, blanch them and add them to softened butter to make a beautiful dip!
 Ready in 15 minutes!

 Use it or lose it!
 That's my motto.
 Or maybe "Can you eat this?" would be better.
-Radishes with butter are a classic French snack, but if not for David Lebovitz, I never would have thought about eating the radish leaves, too!
+So, if you've been wondering, "Can you eat radish leaves?", the answer is yes!
+Radishes and butter are a classic French snack, but if not for the guidance of chef David Lebovitz, I never would have thought about eating the radish leaves, too!

-In his book, Drinking French, he takes things to the next level by blanching the radish greens and adding them to the butter instead of discarding them.
+If you're looking for a radish leaf recipe, you've found it and it's easy!
+We'll just cook the radish greens quickly in boiling water and add them to the butter instead of discarding them.
 Delicious, and a great way to reduce food waste!

 Jump to: